 Conservation Status: N T. (Near Threatened).
 2009.10.31.
 This is mainly due to illegal collecting.

 The tree is Dioecious (having male and female cones on separate plants).
 There are up to 3 greenish-brown Male cones which are cylindrical and may reach 60 x 20cm.
 Male cones produce motile sperm.
 Usually 1 ovoid Female cone with naked ovules is produced.
 Each is big, up to 60 x 40cm and among the largest and heaviest of the cycads – certainly the heaviest in the RSA, with a mass of up to up to 36kg.
 They are olive green.
 Beetles pollinate the plants.
 (Apr-Jun).
-Seeds are naked, about 5 x 2,5cm and are bright red.
+Naked bright red Seeds are about 5 x 2,5cm.

 Distribution & Ecology